 Your flossing is impeccable.
 You brush two times every day.
 Now, all of a sudden, your gums are bleeding like mad.
 What gives?

 Peaking between the 2nd and 8th month of pregnancy, progesterone can make a pregnant woman more susceptible to developing pregnancy gingivitis.

-Pregnancy gingivitis signals the body’s inflammatory process.
+Pregnancy gingivitis is an inflammation of the gums.
 So, can a turmeric-based mouthwash stop it in its tracks?

-But this study wasn’t conducted in pregnant women, so the safety of using a turmeric mouthwash should be discussed with your doctor — and dentist, too.
+But this study wasn’t conducted in pregnant test subjects, so the safety of using a turmeric mouthwash should be discussed with your doctor — and dentist, too.

 But in all transparency, this condition can be serious, leading to maternal and infant disability or death if not treated immediately.